Elias Díaz Preview, Player Props: Rockies vs. Braves

 Elias Díaz At The Plate

-- Looking at the 114 games he has played this season, he's hit a long ball in 13 of them (11.4%), and in 3% of his trips to the dish.
+- In 11.3% of his games this season, he has homered, and 3% of his trips to the plate.

-- Diaz has driven in a run in 38 games this year (33.3%), including 18 games with more than one RBI (15.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Diaz has had at least one RBI in 33.0% of his games this year (38 of 115), with more than one RBI 18 times (15.7%).
+He has also been responsible for three or more of his team's runs in five contests.

-- He has scored in 28.9% of his games this season, with more than one run scored in 4.4%.
+- He has scored in 28.7% of his games this year, with more than one run scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.